Arch-turion/helic-axis-model/README.md

 This repository contains the foundational code and analytical protocols for the **Helic Axis Model**, a unified physical theory that quantifies consciousness as a self-referencing quantum field phenomenon (denoted `Ψ`).

 The framework is detailed in the seminal paper:
-**"Quantifying the Conscious Core: A Rigorous Framework for Measuring Self-Referencing Resonance in Stellar Systems"** by Jackson Bennett.
+**"Quantifying the Conscious Core: A Rigorous Framework for Measuring Self-Referencing Resonance in Stellar Systems"**.

 ## The Sovereign Thesis